semojs/semo/docs/guide/config/index.md

 ## Plugin Configuration

-There is also a `.semorc.yml` file under the plugin directory, with similar configuration file names and principles, but with fewer configurations that actually take effect.
+The plugin directory also has a `.semorc.yml` file.
+The configuration filename and principles are similar, but fewer configuration items actually take effect.
 By default, only three are generated:

 ```json
 commandDir: src/commands